zephinzer/dev/README.md

 ## Via Git Repository

-Clone this repository and run `go install ./cmd/dev`.
+Clone this repository and run `make install_local`.

 ## Other Ways